Fox-ML-infrastructure/FoxML_Core/DOCS/02_reference/licensing/DUAL_LICENSE.md

-# FoxML Core – Source-Available License
+# FoxML Core – Dual Licensing (AGPL v3 + Commercial)

-FoxML Core is **source-available**.
-Free for non-commercial academic research at qualifying tax-exempt institutions.
-All other use requires a paid commercial license.
+FoxML Core is **dual-licensed:**
+- **AGPL v3** for open research, experimentation, and transparency
+- **Commercial license** required for proprietary, internal, or production deployments

 **Document Hierarchy:** In case of any conflict, the full text of `LICENSE` and `COMMERCIAL_LICENSE.md` controls. `COMMERCIAL_LICENSE.md` is the authoritative and controlling document for all commercial licensing terms, definitions, and obligations.

 ---

-## ⚠️ **ORGANIZATIONAL USE REQUIRES A PAID LICENSE**

-**If an organization uses this, they need a license.**

-**Organizational Use includes:**
-- Any use by or for a company, university, lab, or other organization
+## ⚠️ **DUAL LICENSING: AGPL v3 + COMMERCIAL**

+**FoxML Core is dual-licensed to provide flexibility:**

+**AGPL v3 Use:**
+- Open research and experimentation
+- Projects that can comply with AGPL copyleft requirements
+- Individual researchers and developers
+- Open-source contributors
+- **Note:** If you deploy as a service, you must publish modifications under AGPL v3

+**Commercial License Required For:**
-- Any internal evaluation, pilots, PoCs, dev/staging, or production use
+- Proprietary internal use
-- Any use supporting revenue, operations, services, or internal tooling
-- Any evaluation/pilot done by an organization
-- Any use by employees, contractors, interns, or affiliates in the scope of their work

-**Free use is limited to:**
-- Non-commercial academic research at qualifying tax-exempt institutions (see `LICENSE` for full definition)

-**Note:** Personal use (individual, non-commercial) requires a commercial license.

-**Note:** Unauthorized organizational use may constitute copyright infringement.
+- Production trading systems
+- Closed-source integrations
+- Hosted services where you cannot comply with AGPL source disclosure requirements
+- Any deployment where modifications must remain private

+**Note:** If you deploy AGPL-licensed software as a service (including internal services), you must publish your modifications under AGPL v3 unless you have a commercial license.
 This is not legal advice; see `LICENSE` and `COMMERCIAL_LICENSE.md` for complete terms.

 📧 **jenn.lewis5789@gmail.com** | Subject: `FoxML Core Commercial Licensing`

 **Commercial licensing is per team/desk and starts at $120,000/year.
 Paid pilot required for organizational evaluation (after 30-day $0 evaluation period).** Fees are specified in Ordering Documents.
 See `../commercial/COMMERCIAL.md` for pricing and packages.
 See `../../../LEGAL/SUBSCRIPTIONS.md` for details.

-**FoxML Core is source-available: free for non-commercial academic research at qualifying tax-exempt institutions.
-All other use requires a paid license.
+**FoxML Core uses dual licensing: AGPL v3 for open research and projects that can comply with copyleft, commercial licenses for proprietary deployments.
 This keeps the project sustainable and enables continued development.**

 ---

 ## Commercial License Required

-**Organizational use of FoxML Core requires a paid commercial license.**
+**Commercial licenses are required for proprietary deployments where AGPL compliance is not possible.**

 This includes:
-- Any use by or for a company, university, lab, or other organization
-- Any internal evaluation, pilots, PoCs, dev/staging, or production use
+- Proprietary internal use
-- Any use supporting revenue, operations, services, or internal tooling
-- Any use by employees, contractors, interns, or affiliates in the scope of their work
-- Any evaluation, testing, development, staging, or production use within an organizational context
+- Production trading systems
+- Closed-source integrations
+- Hosted services where you cannot comply with AGPL source disclosure requirements
+- Any deployment where modifications must remain private

-**See `LICENSE` for complete license terms.**
+**See `LICENSE` for complete AGPL v3 license terms.**

 ---

-## Commercial License (Required for Organizational Use)
+## Commercial License (Required for Proprietary Use)

-**Any organizational use requires a paid commercial license.**
+**Commercial licenses are required for proprietary deployments where AGPL compliance is not possible.**

 This includes:
-- Any use by or for a company, university, lab, or other organization
-- Any internal tooling, deployment, pilot, PoC, or evaluation
+- Proprietary internal use
-- Any use by employees, contractors, interns, or affiliates in the scope of their work
-- Any use in development, testing, staging, or production environments within a business context
+- Production trading systems
+- Closed-source integrations
+- Hosted services where you cannot comply with AGPL source disclosure requirements
+- Any deployment where modifications must remain private

 **Commercial licenses provide:**
 - Permission to use FoxML Core for organizational purposes